Bangkok: City of Gemology Schools

 Now consider this: If you come to Bangkok you would spend more on tuition but less on everything else.
 A rough estimate might be $15,602 for on-campus tuition, rent, and food plus around $1,000 for a round trip flight from somewhere in the US or Europe.
 That’s a grand total of $17,000 and you would be learning in the classroom with experienced teachers and you would be able to do weekend trips to mining locations for first-hand experiences and you would also have daily access to the gem markets of Bangkok which provides a real-world experience and lots of industry networking, which is priceless.
 If you also consider that you might save money in other ways such as the low cost of a Thai sim card ($12/mo for 3GB of data and calls), the minimal cost of commuting through Bangkok ($2 for a 3km taxi), plus the possibility of subletting/airbnb’ing your house/apartment at home, you have the potential to have a world-class adventure for a lot less than the cost of staying home or studying in the West.

 Aside from being an affordable place to stay during your studies, Bangkok is a great jumping off point for a deeper, real-world education.
 A gemology degree is important for anyone wanting to enter the gem industry, but it’s only the first step down the long road of learning.
 Anyone who is seriously interested in entering the industry should try and get as much experience as possible.
 There are several important gem cities that are close to Bangkok by plane.
 From Bangkok, you can quickly and easily fly to Burma ($70: BKK-MDL) to visit Mogok, fly to Vietnam ($95: BKK-HAN) to visit Luc Yen, and you can easily take a cheap bus to Cambodia via Chanthaburi to visit Pailin ($20: Bus+Taxi).
 Many other important destinations are also within easy reach such as Ratnapura, Sri Lanka ($265: BKK-CMB), Jaipur, India ($242: BKK-JAI), and Hong Kong ($183: BKK-HKG).
-It would be reasonable for anyone coming to Bangkok for 6 months for school to budget for an additional 6 months to travel to these important locations to visit mines, dealers, and markets so they can honestly stay they understand where the stones come from and have personal contacts in each of these place.
+It would be reasonable for anyone coming to Bangkok for 6 months for school to budget for an additional 6 months to travel to these important locations to visit mines, dealers, and markets so they can honestly say that they understand where the stones come from and have personal contacts in each of these place.

 Finally, Bangkok provides a great opportunity for mentorship.
 Contacts are an important key to the gem trade and there many important and accessible people in the Bangkok gem scene.
 Many established gemologists like Richard Hughes or Vincent Pardieu call Bangkok home and are only an email away.
 Maybe after you finish school and spend a bit of time visiting the historic gem locations of Asia, you might want to come back to Bangkok and have lunch with one of these industry heavyweights or visit one of the companies that you met at the Bangkok Gem and Jewelry Fair.
 The gem industry is a very personal business so the more people you can meet and befriend, the more success you are likely to have.